 — Luke 2:21-24 NLT

-Even though this was the world that Christ created, he came to this world and lived within its boundaries.
-His parents followed the requirements of the Old Testament Law and had him circumcised.
-After Mary's 40-day wait of purification, she and Joseph took Jesus to the Temple where they went through the ceremony of dedication and redemption of the firstborn.
-Their offering of birds rather than a lamb indicates their status as common or poorer folks.
-Luke makes perfectly clear that the people out of whom the hope of all people came were poor, devout, obedient, and faithful, although the hope of all the world came through them.
-And to this day when people recognize they are not above God's call to obedience, and when they are faithful, God works to bring salvation.
-This is not a story about the power of the high and mighty of Jesus day, but of poor devout folks who were faithful to the Almighty!
+Even though this world was created by Jesus, he came to here and lived within the world's boundaries.
+His parents followed the requirements of the Old Testament law and had him circumcised.
+After Mary's 40-day wait of purification (Leviticus 12:1-4), she and Joseph took Jesus to the Temple where they went through the ceremony of dedication for him since he was the firstborn and male.
+Their offering of birds rather than a lamb indicates their status as poorer folks (Leviticus 12:8).
+Luke makes clear that these people were poor, devout, obedient, and faithful, although the hope of all the world came through them.
+And to this day when people recognize they are not above God's call to obedience and when they are faithful, God works to bring salvation.
+This story is not about the power of the high and mighty of Jesus' day, but about poor devout folks who were faithful to the Almighty!

 O God, Master of the universe and ruler of my heart, give me a heart of faithful obedience like I see in Zechariah, Elizabeth, Joseph, and Mary.
 Help me raise up my children with examples of faithfulness and obedience.
-Banish arrogance and self-seeking, not only from my heart, but from all in my influence for generations to come.
-Use us as a place to give birth to hope through your Son in whose name I pray.
+Banish arrogance and self-seeking, not only from my heart, but also from all in my influence for generations to come.
+Use us as a place to give birth to hope through your Son, in whose name I pray.
 Amen.

 Related Scripture Readings

 - Philippians 2:5-8

 What Jesus Did! is a series of one-year devotional guides through each gospel, using one short scripture passage each day and following the Gospel in sequential order.
 Each devotional consists of a scripture passage and a reflection and a prayer which open up the day's scripture and show how it challenges you to live for Jesus.